CSLewin/APBW/mess/Combat Procedure.md

 - 21-25 is Instant Death (in various flavors)
 - 26+ is Violent Death (A death so shocking it afflicts your allies or hazards the battlefield)

+7. Once everyone has taken a turn, the next round starts.
+Everyone rolls initiative again, adds the new value to their current momentum count, and those values are used to determine turn order.
+Repeat these steps until there's nobody left who wants to keep fighting.

 ## Initiative

 All actors participating in combat roll initiative.